What is phonics?

-What is phonics?
 There has been a huge shift in the past few year in how we teach reading in UK schools.
 This is having a big impact and helping many children learn to read and spell.
 Phonics is recommended as the first strategy that children should be taught in helping them learn to read.
-At the end of Year 1 all children are tested on their phonics knowledge.

-It's all about sounds.
+Phonics is all about learning the sounds that letters can make.
 There are 44 sounds in the English language, which we put together to form words.

-Some are represented by one letter, like 't', and some by two or more, like 'ck' in duck and 'air' in chair.
+Some are represented by one letter, like 't', and some by two or more letters, like 'ck' in duck and 'air' in chair.

 Children are taught the sounds first, then how to match them to letters, and finally how to use the letter sounds for reading and spelling.